 Michael has represented several athletes in general real estate and business matters and has handled grievance arbitrations before the National Hockey League Players’ Association.
 Rounding out Michael’s practice is his work in government relations, where he provides guidance to lobbyists, lobbying firms, political action committees, and political candidates in regulatory, campaign finance, and election law matters.

-Mr. Phillips is an active member of the civic community.
-He has chaired local political campaigns and serves on the Board of Directors for numerous non-profit organizations.
-He also regularly handles pro bono matters through the Homeless Advocacy Project and has been recognized on numerous occasions for his commitment to pro bono work.
-In 2012, Mr. Phillips received an "Unsung Heroes Award" from The Legal Intelligencer for his pro bono work and dedication to helping those in need.
+Michael is an active member of his civic, charitable, and professional communities.
+For example, he has chaired local political campaigns and serves on the Board of Directors for numerous non-profit organizations.
+In addition, he regularly handles pro bono matters through the Homeless Advocacy Project and has been recognized on numerous occasions for his commitment to pro bono work.
+In 2012, Michael received an “Unsung Heroes Award” from The Legal Intelligencer for his pro bono work and dedication to helping those in need.